JeffAllen714/Legacy_Snapshot/cloudgoat/scenarios/legacy_snapshot/README.md

 ## Scenario: Unprotected EC2 Instance Snapshots

 **Background:**
 A company relies on AWS for hosting its infrastructure, including an EC2 instance for their server.
-You will start as an IAM user with insufficient permissions that has the ability to invoke an AWS Lambda function.
-The Lambda function is misconfigured, and it allows the user to restore an EC2 instance snapshot that they should not have access to.
+You will start as an IAM user with insufficient permissions but with the ability to invoke an AWS Lambda function.
+The Lambda function is misconfigured and allows the user to restore an EC2 instance from a snapshot that they should not have access to.

 **Scenario Start:**

-Participants begin with an IAM user role that lacks permissions to modify or restore EC2 instance snapshots directly.
+- Participants begin with an IAM user role (ls-user) that lacks permissions to modify or restore EC2 instance snapshots directly.

 **Scenario Flow:**

 1. **IAM User Reconnaissance:**
-   - Participants need to perform reconnaissance as the IAM user to identify potential vulnerabilities or misconfigurations.
+   - Participants need to perform reconnaissance as the ls-user to identify potential vulnerabilities or misconfigurations.
    - Looking through the AWS environment will reveal that there is a snapshot of an EC2 instance that the user doesn't have permissions to restore.

 2. **AWS Lambda Invocation:**
-   - Identify and invoke a misconfigured AWS Lambda function that, due to excessive permissions, allows the user to restore the EC2 instance snapshot.
+   - Identify and invoke a misconfigured AWS Lambda function that, due to excessive permissions, allows the user to restore an EC2 instance from the snapshot.
+   - The ls-user will need to update the Lambda function code with the necessary resources discovered during the reconnaissance phase

-3. **Snapshot Restoration:**
+3. **Restore Snapshot:**
-   - The user will find that they have permissions to invoke the provided Lambda function.
+   - The ls-user will find that they have permissions to invoke the provided Lambda function.
-   - This Lambda function can be invoked by the user, which will then restore the snapshot, allowing the user to access its contents.
+   - This Lambda function can be invoked by the ls-user, which will restore the EC2 instance from the snapshot.

+4. **Accessing the Restored EC2 Instance:**
+   - After invoking the Lambda function, the ls-user can connect to the restored EC2 instance using SSH.
+   - Inside the EC2 instance, the user will find a flag image, indicating the successful completion of the scenario.

 ## Usage